TritonDataCenter/sdc-cloudapi/docs/index.md

 In addition to HTTP Basic Authentication, CloudAPI supports a new mechanism for authenticating HTTP requests based on signing with your SSH private key.
 Specific examples of using this mechanism with Triton are given here.
-Reference the `HTTP Signature Authentication` specification by Joyent, Inc. for complete details.
+Reference the `HTTP Signature Authentication` specification for complete details.

 A node.js library for HTTP Signature is available with: